What to study for the ATI TEAS® in 2022

 How to study for the ATI TEAS 7

-The biggest difference of what’s on the ATI TEAS 7 appears to be the NUMBER of questions — not necessarily the content types.
+Another big difference of what’s on the ATI TEAS 7 is the NUMBER of questions — not necessarily the content types.

 Probably the best news for students is that the ATI TEAS Reading section will not have as many questions!
 YAY!
 The ATI TEAS 7 will have 39 reading questions; the ATI TEAS 6 has 47.

 The new ATI TEAS also won’t have as many Anatomy and Physiology questions!
 That’s the good news.
 The bad news is that you will have more questions on chemistry and biology.
-That’s probably why current TEAS test takers are seeing more questions about organelles and the pH scale.
+That’s probably why current TEAS test takers are seeing more questions about organelles and the pH.